Openmesh-Network/openmesh-collectors/README.md

 ## Usage

 Configure symbols in `symbols/[exchange].ini`, and then run `main.py [exchange]` to get normalised data from the desired exchange.
+Alternatively, modify `config.ini` with the desired exchanges and run `main.py` without an argument.
 Modify the `dump` function in `normaliser/normaliser.py` to configure the desired outputs.